 After two users invite then accept each other the users are now friends, the two friends can access each other's public keys, which allows key derivation and message exchange.
 The scenario plays out as follows at a high level glance:

 surespot ensures that no message data or keys are stored on the device an unencrypted fashion.
 This means that even if someone has your device they will not be able to get the information without knowing your password.
 Users will be prompted to create a secure password upon creating an identity.

-surespot is 100% open source this means that anyone on the planet can review the source code and find flaws.
+surespot clients are open source this means that anyone on the planet can review the source code and find flaws.
 When you have an entire planet looking at the source code you can be assured that the implementation is highly scrutinized and proven.
 This means that surespot does exactly what it says it does, there can be no back doors or pilfering of any information.